bacjmklp/gatsby-starter-netlify-cms/src/pages/index.md

 title: FaithFully Educated
 image: /img/dscf6284.jpg
 heading: Only the strategic arrive.
-subheading: Empowering Christian Schools & Families
+subheading: Empowering Christian Schools and Families
 mainpitch:
   title: Vision fuels.
   description: |
     Belief drives.
-description: 'If only effort and enthusiasm got us to where we wanted to go. '
+description: >-
+  If only effort and enthusiasm guaranteed success.
+While helpful, these are insufficient.
+Here you'll find strategies to lead and teach the next generation to Learn Themselves, Love God, and Live Connected.
 intro:
   blurbs:
     - image: /img/bur-oak-acorn.jpg